Sgkamnuanchai/A6-Lets-Talk-with-Yourself/README.md

 ### 5. How to solve it:
 - RAG Approach: Combines both models to retrieve relevant documents and generate contextually accurate responses.
 Fine-tuning both the retriever (FAISS) and the generator (T5) on domain-specific data can drastically improve the relevance and accuracy of the answers.
+- The question-answer pairs has stored in questions_answers.json

 ## 6. How to run the application:
 python app.py